 - (1) The specifications page shall include the benefits, amounts, durations, premium information (including any policy fees), and any other benefit data applicable to the insureds. - (2) The specifications page shall list the actual ages of all insureds along with, if applicable, the joint equal issue age. - (3) If the policy is a participating policy, the specifications page shall indicate that the dividends are not guaranteed.
-However, if the company will not credit dividends, then the specifications page shall state that dividends are not expected to be paid.
+However, if the company will not credit dividends, the specifications page shall state that dividends are not expected to be paid. - (4) For any policy that is convertible, the specifications page shall include the conversion period unless it is shown on the cover page.